koushik-ms/educated-nerves/custom-image-classifier-tensorflow.md

 Everytime I see a smartphone camera draw a neat rectangle around my face, it reminds me of the day I graduated from DOOM to the FPS of 90s that would pin-point the enemy with a neat rectangle around him.
 In either case, a neat rectangle means I'm ready to shoot!

 I have always been fascinated by object detection and face-recognition algorithms and having experimented since early days using [OpenCV/Haar Cascade classifiers](https://docs.opencv.org/3.1.0/d7/d8b/tutorial_py_face_detection.html) and the [Viola-Jones](https://www.youtube.com/watch?v=_QZLbR67fUU) face-detection algorithms, it’s amazing how far the algorithms have come in [the last few years].
 [Convolutional Neural Networks](https://pjreddie.com/darknet/yolo/) and [supervised learning approaches](https://github.com/tensorflow/models/tree/master/research/object_detection) have really improved the training and detection performance multifold in several areas (speed, accuracy, space & complexity to name a few).
-Given my last 10 years photo database, it's quite likely the facebook’s face ID algorithm will do far better than me in recognizing my old friends :smile:.
+Given my last 10 years photo database, it's quite likely the facebook’s face ID algorithm will do far better than me in recognizing my old friends. :smile:

 [the last few years]: https://medium.com/@nikasa1889/the-modern-history-of-object-recognition-infographic-aea18517c318